Healthy Zucchini Bread with olive oil, yogurt, whole grains, protein, and fiber with less sugar and fat. Plus basil adds a flavorful twist.

 Does your counter look like mine?
-Piled with late summer vegetables?
+Piled with summer vegetables?
 I love ’em.
 But it’s hard to keep up!
 Especially zucchini.

 All.
 That.
 Zucchini.
 I’ve stuffed zucchini, grilled it, sautéed it, and added it to salad.
 I avoided baking zucchini bread because so often these loaves taste like dessert.
-But the zucchs kept coming.
-So I started tinkering.
+But the zucchs kept coming, so I started tinkering.

 Why I like this Zucchini Bread recipe